flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

 - **Maintainability:**
   - The codebase must be modular and well-documented
-  - The graph model must be extensible for future enhancements
+  - The architecture must be extensible for future enhancements
   - The system must include comprehensive logging for troubleshooting
   - The architecture must allow for component upgrades or replacements